-The Intensive-level historic architectural survey identified 41 historic architectural resources over 45 years of age in the APE-Architecture, including four historic properties listed in the NJR and NRHP or eligible for listing in the NRHP (Figure 3.5-2a - Figure 3.5-2d):
+In April 2023, a Phase I archaeological survey and Intensive-level historic architectural survey report was submitted to the NJHPO for review and comment (Richard Grubb & Associates, Inc. 2023a).
+A supplemental Phase I archaeological survey dated November 2023 that included a detailed review of geotechnical boring log data was subsequently submitted to the NJHPO, which is discussed further in Section 3.5.4.2.
+The Intensive-level historic architectural survey identified 41 historic architectural resources over 45 years of age in the APE-Architecture, including four historic properties previously listed in the NJR and NRHP or eligible for listing in the NRHP at the time of the survey (Figure 3.5-2a - Figure 3.5-2d):